4nt01ne/shoppinglist/README.md

 In a browser,
 * if ES6 javascript is successfully server by your Spring MVC then you will read 'Hello World!' from http://localhost:8080/index.html
 * if your backend is serving the default shopping list then you'll get it in JSON format from http://localhost:8080/proposedItems

+Setting up the project for ES6 with Webpack is done using well documented article on <http://justincalleja.com/2016/04/17/serving-a-webpack-bundle-in-spring-boot>